Lacave91/NPL-project/README.md

 # NPL-project
 Real or Fake news?
-No worries our model choose for you.
-We build a classifier that is able to distinguish between the two.
+No worries — our Natural Language Processing (NLP) model will decide for you!
+We developed a robust text classification model capable of distinguishing between real and fake news articles, leveraging advanced NLP techniques

 [Task Descriptions and Project Instructions](https://github.com/ironhack-labs/project-nlp-challenge)